ekedonald/Git-Project/README.md

 Git branch is commonly used to develop new feature of your application.
 You will agree with me that the initial code is untested and such can not be added to the code base of your live application.

 It is also an important tool for collaboration with remote teams (developers working from different locations).
 They can make seperate branches while working on same feature.
-And at the end of the day, coveerge their code to one branch.
+And at the end of the day, converge their code to one branch.

 ### Making Your First Git Branch
 To make a new branch run this command: `git checkout -b`.
 The -b flag helps you create and switch to the new branch.

 Having made your first commit in the previous section, the following steps are taken to create your first branch:

 * Make a new branch by running this command: